hubtty/hubtty/README.rst

  * Workflow -- the interface is designed to support a workflow similar to reading network news or mail.
-In particular, it is designed to deal with a large number of review requests across a large number of projects.
+In particular, it is designed to deal with a large number of review requests across a large number of repositories.

- * Offline Use -- Hubtty syncs information about pull requests in subscribed projects to a local database and local git repos.
+ * Offline Use -- Hubtty syncs information about pull requests in subscribed repositories to a local database and local git repos.
 All review operations are performed against that database and then synced back to Github.